Newsletter- February 2020

 I do have one C-Max E and a number of Bull Max S engines in stock which are available at 2018 prices.
 Francesco has promised to honour the full warranty on these engines as well as provide on-going support to existing engines in the field.
 Airplay also hold a stock of most popular spares for the Cisco C-Max and Bull Max engines.

 To supplement these discontinued engines, Airplay are proud to announce that we are now dealers for both Corsair and Vittorazi motors.
-All of these engines are available with wooden or carbon fibre propellors, and recoil and/or electric start.
+All of these engines are available with wooden or carbon fibre propellers, and recoil and/or electric start.

 Corsair are outwardly the most similar to the existing Cisco engines, and offer the Black Devil Pro (25Hp) and Black Bull (33Hp).
 As they do not use a counter-balance shaft they are slightly lighter than the equivalent Cisco motor, and in most cases are priced more competitively.